relizaio/rearm-cli/README.md

 - **--vcstag** - flag to denote vcs tag (optional).
 This is needed to include vcs tag into commit, if present.
 - **--metadata** - flag to set version metadata (optional).
 This may be semver metadata or custom version schema metadata.
 - **--modifier** - flag to set version modifier (optional).
 This may be semver modifier or custom version schema metadata.
 - **--manual** - flag to indicate a manual release (optional).
-Sets status as "draft", otherwise "pending" status is used.
+Sets lifecycle as 'DRAFT', otherwise 'PENDING' lifecycle is set.
 - **--onlyversion** - boolean flag to skip creation of the release (optional).
 Default is false.

 ## 2. Use Case: Send Release Metadata to ReARM